WESIGN DOC eSignature Legality in the United States

 “Any electronic sound, symbol, or process attached to or logically associated with a record and executed or adopted by a person with the intent to sign the record.”

-This means actions like clicking to sign, drawing a signature, or typing your name using WESIGN DOC all count as legal signatures.
+This means actions such as clicking to sign, drawing a signature, or typing a name using WESIGN DOC can all qualify as legally valid electronic signatures.

 Documents Commonly Signed Electronically